-Each set of lecture notes contains references and sources.
+Each set of lecture notes contains references and sources and can be accessed at:

 Requirements

 The Required Reading List

 Professor Anna Nagurney will assign the readings below to complement the lectures.
 Students will be notified in class as to which week the readings should be done.
 The below list is in the chronological order of reading assignments.
 Any papers that are not easily accessible will be provided.